Mission police identify officer hospitalized in shooting, suspect still in critical condition

 The shooting continues to be investigated through the Texas Rangers, and the Mission Police Department is conducting a concurrent internal investigation as well.

-A prayer service will be held Alejandro Wednesday at 6:30 p.m. at BT Church, located at 2001 Trenton Rd. in McAllen.
+A prayer service will be held Alejandro Wednesday at 6:30 p.m. at BT Church, located at 4229 West Expressway 83 Suite 50, in McAllen.
 The community is invited to attend.

 News Video